jonasacres/chainmail/PROTOCOL.md

-  integer max_block_size;    // maximum allowable size for a block payload, in bytes integer max_header_size;   // maximum allowable size for a record header, in bytes integer max_paylaod_size;  // maximum allowable size for a record payload, in bytes integer[] difficulty;      // number of leading bits that must be 0 in hash of records to satisfy proof-of-work. array indexed by cm_type.
+  integer max_block_size;    // maximum allowable size for a block payload, in bytes integer max_header_size;   // maximum allowable size for a record header, in bytes integer max_payload_size;  // maximum allowable size for a record payload, in bytes integer[] difficulty;      // number of leading bits that must be 0 in hash of records to satisfy proof-of-work. array indexed by cm_type.

   boolean dht_allowed;       // true <=> peers should list this blockchain in the public distributed hash table